darshankparmar/multi-country-visa-evaluator/backend/docs/API.md

 | limit | number | No | 20 | Number of results per page (max: 100) |
 | startDate | string | No | - | Filter by creation date (ISO 8601 format) |
 | endDate | string | No | - | Filter by creation date (ISO 8601 format) |

+**Partner Association**:

+Only evaluations that were submitted with the partner's API key will be returned.
+Evaluations submitted without an API key or with a different partner's API key will not be included in the results.

 **Request Example**:
 ```bash